Cyclotis for OmegaT (project mode) in 5 minutes

 This article has been made using patched OmegaT, which you can download here, including the plgugin.
 Currently, standard OmegaT is not compatible with this plugin.
 You can do the same using DGT-OmegaT, which also includes plugin for Cyclotis.

 This article is about project memory sharing.
-For translation memory sharing look at this article instead.
+Cyclotis can also be used as translation memories, for which there is this other tutorial instead.

 For the simplicity of the example, so that you can see the result immediately if you do the test, we will say that the first translator has responsability for the 4 first segments, and second translator will do the rest of the work.
 Of course, in real word, the work should be better divided!

 Second translator began his work, and validated segment 5.
 At this step, the two translators do not see the same thing anymore:

 Now translator 1 sends his first translation.
 Here is what he should see:

 If you look carefully, you see that segment 5 is already translated, even if translator 1 never went to this segment: it has, in the meantime, been retrieved from the database!

 Now translator 2 continues his work, and translates next segment:

 Here again, you may notice that not only the just translated segment did change: also occured the same for the two first segments, because in the meantime, OmegaT received the segments from the database, coming from the first translator!